griffithlab/civic-docs/docs/getting_started.rst

   .. tab-container:: tab3
      :title: Source Ideas

-     New CIViC curators, commonly ask where they should focus their efforts and where can they find evidence of the clinical significance of cancer variants.
+     New CIViC curators commonly ask where they should focus their efforts and where can they find evidence of the clinical significance of cancer variants.
 There are many approaches and relevant resources that may help to identify and prioritize such evidence.

      Remember that the focus of CIViC is on the **clinical** relevance of **cancer** variants.
-Before expending the effort to propose an addition to CIViC, ask yourself would a clinician potentially find this information useful in understanding and treating a patient's cancer?
+Before expending the effort to propose an addition to CIViC, ask yourself: would a clinician potentially find this information useful in understanding and treating a patient's cancer?
 Could an oncologist use this evidence to better understand likely response to therapy (Predictive evidence), or outcome (Prognostic) for their patient?
 Would a pathologist